A303 Project: Amesbury to Berwick Down by Stonehenge

 Highways England published its South West Peninsula Route Strategy which includes the A303 in March 2015.
 The route strategy outlines the priority for investment in the road network over the next 5 years and includes the outputs of the A303, A30 and A358 corridor feasibility study.

-Highways England manages and builds England’s motorways and major A roads (Trunk roads).
+National Highways manages and builds England’s motorways and major A roads (Trunk roads).
 Formerly the Highways Agency, Highways England is an executive non-departmental public body, sponsored by the Department for Transport.

-All other roads in Wiltshire are managed by Wiltshire Council, including those linking to the A303.
+All other roads in Wiltshire are managed by the local Highways Authority, Wiltshire Council, including those linking to the A303.